 Most probiotics are lactic acid bacteria made from fermented milk.
 They’re listed by strain and species: Bifidobacterium and Lactobacillus are the species.
 You’ll see B. or L. B. longum or L. acidophilus.

 Lactobacillus species turn milk sugar into lactic acid.
-This inhibits the growth of harmful bacteria in the intestine.
+This limits development of harmful bacteria in the intestine.
 Bifidobacterium species produces lactic acid.
 It lives in the colon and interacts with immune cells.
 They support the immune system by crowding out damaging bacteria.
-Both of these types of probiotics only last about 24 hours before they’re eliminated from the gut.
-If you’re feeding your dog these probiotics, they need it daily.
+Both of these types of probiotics ony last about 24 hours in the gut.
+If you use these probiotics, your dog needs them daily.

 Here are some lactic acid probiotic strains:

-You’ll find this in most probiotics.
-It’s well researched in dogs.
+You’ll find this species in most probiotics.
 It can increase Lactobacillus in the gut and reduce harmful clostridia.
 It supports immune cells.

 You’ll find this in the mucus membrane of animals.
 It’s part of the gut-brain axis.
 That’s the communication network between the gut and the brain.
 This probiotic can affect mood and emotions.